County of Alameda

 Substitution:

-A master’s degree in industrial hygiene or occupational health may be substituted for the two (2) years of required general experience.
+A master’s degree from an accredited college or university in industrial hygiene or occupational health may be substituted for two (2) of the four (4) years of required general experience as outlined above.

 License: